 What was Oreo’s first slogan?

-The first slogan of Oreo, “Oh!
+The brand’s first slogan, “Oh!
 Oh!
 Oreo,” came out in 1950 and started the brand’s journey in the sweet snack market.
 This slogan was memorable and became the jingle that people remembered and helped make Oreo a household name.
 Before the brand became famous for “Milk’s Favorite Cookie” in 2004, it tried many slogans to find what worked best with customers.
 But “Oh!
 Oh!
-Oreo” was the first and laid the groundwork for Oreo’s marketing and growth into a familiar brand at home.
+Oreo” was the first and laid the groundwork for marketing and growth into a familiar brand at home.

-When Oreo first used “Oh!
+When the brand first used “Oh!
 Oh!
 Oreo,” it was looking to grab people’s attention.
 At that time, advertising started valuing catchy jingles and slogans to make brands stand out.
-Oreo used this to its advantage, creating a fun and memorable image for everyone.

-As Oreo changed its slogans over the years, it showed the company knew its market well and could keep up with changing tastes.
+Because the cookies have changed over the years, the slogans show that the company knows its market well and can keep up with changing tastes.
 Moving from “Oh!
 Oh!
 Oreo” to “Milk’s Favorite Cookie,” Oreo’s marketing helped it stay popular.
 This change in slogans shows how Oreo went from being just another cookie to a favorite treat for people everywhere.
 The “Oh!
 Oh!
 Oreo” slogan started building a brand many people love, showing how important a good slogan is to a product’s success.

 What is Oreo’s original name?